ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+had from the beginning, that we love one
+another.&quot; She returned it with the
+followiugKuth, 2od chapter, 10th verse,
 &quot; Why have I found favor in thine eyes,
 that thou shouldest take knowledge of
 me, seeing I am a stranger ?&quot; He